riccardomusmeci/mlx-llm/README.md

 ```

 > [!WARNING]
-> In current release (v1.0.4) OpenELM chat-mode is not supported since Apple did not release the chat template.
+> In current release (v1.0.5) OpenELM chat-mode is broken.
+I am working on fixing it.

 ### **Fine-Tuning with LoRA or QLoRA 🚀**
 ```python